pedrocomitto/poc-spring-open-session-in-view/README.md

 2. Run the application
 3. Open the terminal and execute ``` $ curl localhost:8080/simple & curl localhost:8080/simple/1 ```

 Everything works fine.
-Our @Transactional annotations are ensuring the beginning and the commit of the transactions.
+Our @Transactional annotations ensures the beginning and the commit of the transactions.

-But now, lets try with Open Session In View enabled, **which is the default for all applications that not have been explicitly disabled it**.
+But now, let's try with Open Session In View enabled, **which is the default for all applications that does not have been explicitly disabled it**.

 1. Open src/main/resources/application.yml and set the spring.jpa.open-in-view to "true"
 2. Run the application